-What is Facetime Eye Contact and How It Works?
+What is Facetime Eye Contact?

 Facetime Eye Contact mixes augmented reality and advanced computer vision techniques to fix the problem.
 It artificially moves your eye at the camera level, generating a feeling of direct contact.

-- iPhone 11 Pro
+- iPhone 11 and 11 Pro series

-- iPhone XS Max
+- iPhone XR, XS, and XS Max

-- 11″ & 12.9″ 2018 iPad Pro
+- 11″ & 12.9″ 2018 iPad Pro and later

 - Launch the Settings app on your iPhone.